COVID-19 and food safety in Alert Level 4

 It is important that food handlers inform their employer, avoid preparing food for other people, and seek medical advice if they think they have symptoms of respiratory illness.

-This includes communicating staff sickness policies to employees, and ensuring staff hygiene, cleaning and sanitation processes continue on the factory floor.
+This includes ensuring staff wear face masks, communicating staff sickness policies to employees, and ensuring staff hygiene, cleaning and sanitation processes continue on the factory floor.

-Ensure all contractors, visitors, delivery drivers coming into your plant follow Ministry of Health guidelines.
+Ensure all contractors, visitors, delivery drivers coming into your plant follow MOH guidelines.

 Yes, home kill operators can operate with social distancing and no retail sales to the public.